brandontanner/Shopping-Cart-Early/README.md

 ### How to Run

 1. Download the zip file in github and navigate to the **Shopping-Cart-Early-main** directory in the terminal.
-2. Run `npm install`.
+2. Run `http-server -c-1`.
-3. When that is complete, run `npm start`.
+3. When that is complete, load **localhost:8080** in the browser and click on the link for **standalone.html**.
 This will load the project in the browser.
-4. Enter information into the fields as stated and click **"Submit"** when finished.
+4. Click the buttons to add items to your cart.

 ### Roadmap of Future Improvements